-Racing fans little and big alike will adore this easy to make and easy to wear crochet kids racing t-shirt.
-Crocheted sideways to easily create those vertical stripes which are so reminiscent of racing stripes.
+Racing fans little and big alike will adore this easy to make crochet t-shirt.
+It’s an easy to wear crochet kids racing t-shirt.

 You can purchase the ad-free, well formatted PDF Pattern in one of my shops.
 Scroll down for the free pattern!